 You can also learn the basics in one of our prevention skills trainings!

 How is treatment different from prevention?

-Substance abuse treatment plays an important role in helping people to stop using drugs or alcohol.
-Prevention takes a broader look at a community as a whole and addresses the root causes which lead to substance abuse.
+Substance misuse treatment plays an important role in helping people to stop using drugs or alcohol.
+Prevention takes a broader look at a community as a whole and addresses the root causes which lead to substance misuse.

 If you are looking for or are in need of treatment resources, visit Fast-Tracker.
 Fast-Tracker is a virtual community and health care connection resource with a real-time, searchable directory of mental health and substance use disorder resources.

 What is public health and how does it relate to prevention?

 Public health focuses on the general public, as opposed to individuals.
 Public health is about creating an environment which promotes health and reduces harms for an entire population.

 This approach is used to prevent substance misuse because community environments influence individual behavior.
 By making community-wide changes, we can reduce the likelihood of substance misuse for more people and sustain the positive impact for future generations.

 What role does education about substances and their effects play in substance misuse prevention?

 Education is one of several methods that can be used to help prevent substance misuse.
 However, it is rarely effective on its own and some forms of education are actually counter-productive .